daggerok/generator-jvm/README.md

 ## npm audit

-I'm not recommend you, but you can stop npm audit on install by using
+It's not recommended, but if you really need, you can install npm packages without audit by using:

 ```bash
 npm install --no-audit